Henry Carey, 1st Baron Hunsdon: Northern Rebellion

 The victorious Carey was appointed Warden of the Eastern March and represented the Queen in signing a treaty with Regent Mar on 23 October 1571.
-On 31 July 1574, Carey became Keeper of Somerset House, the property of the Queen before ascending the throne.
+He was made keeper of Somerset House and its gardens on the Strand on 31 July 1574.
 He was then named a Privy Counsellor in 1577.
 On 16 January 1581, Carey was appointed Captain-General of the forces responsible for the safety of English borders.
 He was appointed Lord Chamberlain of the Household in July 1585 and would hold this position until his death.
 This did not prevent Elizabeth from appointing him Lord Chamberlain Lieutenant, Principal Captain and Governor of the army "for the defence and surety of our own Royal Person".
 The appointment occurred on 20 July 1588 in Tilbury.

 Carey also served as Chief Justice in Eyre, south of the River Trent between 1589 and his death.
 He was Joined Commissioner of the Office Earl Marshal and High Steward of Ipswich and Doncaster.
 He served as Chief Justice of the Royal Forces between 20 December 1591 and his death.
 On 2 March 1592 Carey was appointed High Steward of Oxford for life.